John William Bailly

-Students must examine an aspect of the Americas that has been influenced by Spain.
+Students must research and reflect upon an aspect of the Americas that has been influenced by Spain.
 The project should be multidimensional: examine commonalities, highlight differences, and explore ambiguities.
 Each student must select one topic and no other student may explore that same topic.
+Research must be extensive.

 TOPICS TO EXPLORE